 How Much Collagen Is Too Much?

-Taking collagen supplements is generally considered safe and nontoxic with no harmful side effects.
+Collagen supplementsare generally well tolerated and considered safe and have been used for up to 5 months in clinical studies.
 Despite what you may have heard, collagen does not cause you to gain weight, damage your kidneys, or any other adverse effects.
 Of course, this means sticking within the recommended dosages on the product packaging.

 The Bottom Line

 If you want to help support healthy hair, skin, and nails and support joint health, as well as provide structural support for your bones, tissue, cartilage and tendons, collagen is a critical element in all of these roles.† While your body naturally produces collagen, production declines as you get older.
 And since only a few animal foods naturally contain collagen, a supplement might be the way to go.
 How much collagen per day to take depends on its form and why you want to take it.
 Studies show safe ranges of 2.5-15 grams of collagen per day.
 Your best bet?
 Follow the package directions.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.

 Nutrients.
 “Significant Amounts of Functional Collagen Peptides Can Be Incorporated in the Diet While Maintaining Indispensable Amino Acid Balance.”
 May 15, 2019.
 Accessed on: August 6, 2021. https://pubmed.ncbi.nlm.nih.gov/31096622/

 Nutrients.
 “A Collagen Supplement Improves Skin Hydration, Elasticity, Roughness, and Density: Results of a Randomized, Placebo-Controlled, Blind Study.”
 October 17, 2019.
 Accessed on: August 6, 2021. https://pubmed.ncbi.nlm.nih.gov/31627309/